 We talk about platform on this blog a lot – a blog builds your platform.
 (Readership.)
 You do that ONE reader at a time.
 A reader reads a blog post, then another one a few weeks later.
 Maybe he joins your mailing list.

 Then a few months later, he buys a book.
 Awareness counts.
-Awareness builds bestselling authors like Barbara Freethy when they write in series.
-Here’s a video interview with Barbara; she started publishing her own books in 2010, and has sold four million books.
+Awareness builds bestselling authors like Barbara Freethy when they write in series; she’s sold millions of her ebooks.

 2. “Who Are You?”
 Your Blog Answers Questions.